 Can olive oil dissolve earwax?

-Olive oil can sometimes be used to soften earwax, but it can’t dissolve it.
+Olive oil is not an ear cleaner, it can sometimes be used to soften earwax, but it can’t dissolve it.
 You shouldn’t put anything in your ears if you have a history of ear infections or if your eardrum is damaged – so it’s always best to get some advice from a professional before you try doing this yourself.

 Can you remove impacted earwax at home?